 Total net FTR auction revenue for the 2023/2024 planning period, before accounting for self scheduling, load shifts or residual ARRs, was \$1,874.5 million.
-For the first seven months of the 2024/2025 planning period, total net FTR auction revenue was \$1,654.3 million.
+For the first ten months of the 2024/2025 planning period, total net FTR auction revenue was \$1,661.8 million.

-Table 13-42 presents the PJM FTR revenue detail for the 2023/2024 planning period and the first seven months of the 2024/2025 planning period.
-This includes ARR target allocations from the Annual ARR Allocation and net revenue sources from the Long Term, Annual and Monthly Balance of Planning Period FTR Auctions.43 In this table, under the balancing congestion and M2M payment rules, any negative congestion is from day-ahead congestion and does not include balancing congestion.
-A remaining surplus will be distributed to ARR holders at the end of the planning period, while a remaining deficiency will be charged to all FTR holders as FTR uplift at the end of the planning period.
+Table 13-42 presents the PJM FTR revenue detail for the 2023/2024 planning period and the first ten months of the 2024/2025 planning period.
+This includes ARR target allocations from the Annual ARR Allocation and net revenue sources from the Long Term, Annual and Monthly Balance of Planning Period FTR Auctions.47 In this table, under the balancing congestion and M2M payment rules, any net negative congestion revenue is from dayahead congestion and does not include balancing congestion.
+Any remaining surplus will be distributed to ARR holders at the end of the planning period, while any remaining deficiency will be charged to all FTR holders as FTR uplift at the end of the planning period.
 The actual surplus or deficiency for the planning period is not known until the end of the planning period.
-In the 2023/2024 planning period and the first seven months of the 2024/2025 planning period, FTRs were paid part of the ARR auction surplus to ensure the payment of the FTR target allocations.
+In the 2023/2024 planning period and the first ten months of the 2024/2025 planning period, FTRs were paid part of the ARR auction surplus to ensure the payment of the FTR target allocations.